-If you cannot find the station, the best solutions is to change the direction in which your roof aerial is pointing.
-The Hope FM transmitting aerial is on top of a building in the main Bournemouth University campus, so aim for that, then try tuning-in again.
+If you cannot find the station, the best solution is to change the direction in which your roof aerial is pointing.
+The Hope FM transmitting aerial is on top of a building in the main Bournemouth University campus, so aim your aerial for that, then try tuning-in again.
 (You can use an ordnance survey map to check the correct bearing to the university.)
-Changing the direction of your aerial is highly unlikely to prevent it picking up he strong signals from the more powerful radio stations like the BBC.
+Changing the direction of your aerial is unlikely to prevent it picking up the strong signals from more powerful radio stations like the BBC.
 Another solution is an aerial-booster.

 Tune-in on your car radio

-Tune-in using the TuneIn App
+Tune-in using an App

-streamWriter: Schedule radio recordings
+streamWriter: schedules radio recordings

-There is a Help section available from the menu, but this is not very extensive, so here are a few tips for use after you have downloaded this app.
-With the 'Streams' tab in the left-hand division, use the 'Browser' tab in the right-hand division and search for '90.1 hope fm' (or any other station).
+There is a Help section available from the menu, but this is not very extensive, so here are a few tips for use after you have downloaded the app.
+With the 'Streams' tab selected in the left-hand division, use the 'Browser' tab in the right-hand division and search for '90.1 hope fm' (or any other station).
 Select it from the search list, make sure that for Hope FM it is showing our logo (there are OTHER Hope FMs in the world), and it then becomes listed in the left-hand 'Streams' section - ready for use.

-One a station is listed on the 'Streams' tab you can play it live using the upper control buttons, or right-click the station name to set-up a scheduled recording (either on a specific date or a regular basis).
+Once a station is listed on the 'Streams' tab you can play it live using the upper control buttons, or right-click the station name to set-up a scheduled recording (either on a specific date or a regular basis).
 To record, of course, you have to have streamWriter actually open on your device at the relevant time.
 You can subsequently find the recorded show using the left-hand 'Saved Songs' tab.